 The tougher MOT rules will affect nearly every motorist.
 All kinds of vehicles will be subject to the new rules, except for those who own cars that are more than 40 years old.
 Currently, cars that were manufactured before 1960 are exempt from having to renew their MOT each year.
 However, this will change to cars that are manufactured before 1978.

 The changes to the MOT rules could possibly affect diesel drivers the most.
 Those more likely to be at risk are cars that are produced after 2006 with a diesel particulate filter (DPF).
 The new rules will be clamping down on the acceptable level of emissions of cars fitted with a DPF.
-A fail could cost thousands of pounds in repairs that could be more expensive than how much the car is worth.
+A fail could cost thousands of pounds in repairs that could be more expensive than the car's value.

 Removed or tampered filters will instantly result in a fail, as well as those that produce any visible smoke of any colour.
 This now creates another feature to check when buying a second-hand car to prevent any surprises at the next MOT.
 However, those made before 2006, before DPFs were installed, will not be affected and will still be checked as they are now.